The Sunday Times recently described Lealholm as "the prettiest village in Yorkshire".

 There are ten circular walks from stations, including this one, with close connections to the Ironstone mining era of the late 1800s.
 Try the train up the Esk Valley to Great Ayton or down to Grosmont; each station has an information board that tells a story and shows a map with a circular walk for you to enjoy.
 The information boards were funded by the North York Moors National Park's Land of Iron Team and you can find out more about this amazing project here.
 There is also a permanent exhibition at the Moors Centre, Danby, which is a 20 minute walk from Danby station.the North York Moors National Park's website.

 Lealholm and Rake Lane: Walk with Bob Woodhouse

-With its range of amenities and a delightful riverside setting, Lealholm ranks high on my list of favourite villages, it is also an ideal starting point for exploring parts of the nearby Eskdale countryside.
+With its range of amenities and a delightful riverside setting, Lealholm ranks high on anyone's villages to visit list, it is also an ideal starting point for exploring parts of the nearby Eskdale countryside.

 Esk Valley Walk

 A 2-mile walk along the route of the Esk Valley Walk to Glaisdale, the next station eastwards, begins at the edge of the car park near the bridge.
 In the other direction, going uphill from the station, the Esk Valley Walk goes west for five and a half miles to Danby.
 More about the complete Esk Valley Walk.